-This article describes the repair work carried out at the Haut-Fond Prince structure located in the St. Lawrence River at the confluence of the Saguenay and the St. Lawrence rivers, 8 km (5 mi) from the coast of Tadoussac, Quebec, Canada (Fig. 1).
+This article describes the repair work carried out at the Haut-Fond Prince structure located in the St. Lawrence River at the confluence of the Saguenay and the St. Lawrence rivers, 5 mi (8 km) from the coast of Tadoussac, QC, Canada (Fig. 1).